How to get support in Microsoft Endpoint Manager admin center

 After you select a support scenario, the admin center presents the Help and Support page where the support scenario you’ve selected appears at the top (1).
 If the wrong support scenario was selected, you’ll need to go back to make a different selection:

-Above the Need Help? title are three icons that you can select to open different panes of the Need Help? window.
+Above the How can we help? title are three icons that you can select to open different panes of the How can we help? window.
 The pane your viewing is identified by the underline.

 Customers with a Premier or Unified support contract have additional options for support.
 If you've a Premier or Unified support contract, you'll see a banner thats similar to the following image: